 The key would be to have capability to identify and trap both deliberate frauds and inadvertent "mistakes".
 Over the next few blogs, we will talk around the key challenges in building such capability and how our platform addresses this challenge.

 Wipro has built the ApolloTM platform for Fraud Control using Big Data Analytics that has been deployed in various use cases in multiple industry domains.
-For details on the platform and underlying philosophy, please visit the ApolloTM webpage.
+For details on the platform and underlying philosophy.